tdgrant1/denss/README.md

 to run DENSS is `denss.py`.

 ## Installation
-DENSS can be installed by typing at the command prompt:
+DENSS can be installed by typing at the command prompt in the directory where you downloaded DENSS:
 ```
 python setup.py install
 ```